Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/tutorials/2-dataSource.md

 ***

 *__NOTE:__ You may want to use your own server / database to complete these demo steps so that you may have a better understanding of the underlying components.
+We recommend you to use GIVE-Docker to deploy GIVE to your own machines.
+Following [GIVE-Docker tutorial](GIVE-Docker.md) to set it up.
+If you really want to do system-level configuration by your self.
 Please refer to the following resources for installing your own MySQL instance:*
 *   *[MySQL community server](https://dev.mysql.com/downloads/mysql/)*
 *   *[MariaDB](https://downloads.mariadb.org/)*